Corporate activities are supported by each and every employee.

 Promoting Employment of People with Disabilities

 We promote employment of people with disabilities to provide them with greater work opportunities.
 Our special subsidiary Oak Friendly Service Corporation, established in 2001, employs persons with intellectual and mental disabilities.
 Employees work at 11 offices around Japan.
 Job coaches with specialized knowledge guide employees, who perform jobs that take account of the nature of their disability.
 The aim is to provide opportunities for independence and a place in society.
 We also periodically host students from special-needs schools as workplace trainees or for internships, thereby supporting education for social inclusion.

-Obayashi's DNA, which has been passed down from the founders in the form of an attitude of honest craftsmanship and technical skills, is supported by our employees.
-Human resources are one of the most important management resources to us, and we have positioned training of human resources as an important issue, based on this perspective.
-In FY2018, we provided approximately 24 hours of training per employee.
+Obayashi's DNA, which has been passed down from our founders in the form of an attitude of honest craftsmanship and technical skills, is supported by our employees.
+Human resources are one of the most important management resources to us.
+We have positioned training of human resources as an important issue based on this perspective.

 We also provide external common group training, or training divided by business domain or area of work for all levels to provide our employees with the knowledge and skills necessary at each level.